bassdman/feature-toggle-api/README.md

 Some plugins are included within this package:

 ###### HTML-Plugin
-You can use the api with <feature> tags
+(Attention: Is in beta version - I didn't didn't have the time to test it yet) You can use the api with <feature> tags
 ```javascript
     var featuretoggleapi = require('feature-toggle-api');